eduvpn/documentation/APP_FLOW.md

 automatically if possible, and if not show an appropriate error message.

-**NOTE**: a blocked user will still be able to do everything using the API, connecting the VPN will be blocked though.
+**NOTE**: a blocked user will still be able to do everything using the API, connecting the VPN will be blocked though, this information is also exposed through the `/user_info` call.

 **NOTE**: for various situations the OpenVPN process will give the same error, i.e. for 2FA error, blocked user or ACL issues the same "authentication error" is returned.
-We have to think about a way to provide the real error to the appplication, possibly through a user message (TBD).
+A profile is not listed in the `/profile_list` call if the user is not member of the required groups (anymore) and the `/user_info` call will indicate whether the user is blocked.
+So it is possible that a `/profile_list` no longer shows a previously configured VPN profile because the user no longer has access.
+Appropriate errors need to be shown to the user.

 # API